sph2sail/ficam-pacs/pages/pacs_intro.md

 permalink: /
 ---

-This _Physical Access Control System (PACS) Guide_ will help IT architects, engineers, and project managers who implement PACS or Enterprise Physical Access Control Systems (E-PACS) for their agencies to understand Federal Identity, Credential, and Access Management (FICAM)-compliant PACS and E-PACS concepts.
+This _Physical Access Control System (PACS) Guide_ will help IT architects, engineers, and project managers understand concepts related to _Federal Identity, Credential, and Access Management_-compliant PACS or Enterprise Physical Access Control Systems (E-PACS).

 In the simplest terms, a PACS is a *standalone* system that controls physical access at one federal agency site by authenticating employees and contractors.
-An E-PACS is an *enterprise-wide* system that controls physical access at most (or all) sites that belong to an agency.
-An E-PACS enforces authentication by using the same methods as used by a standalone PACS.
+An E-PACS extends the concept of a PACS to instead act as a unified,  *enterprise-wide* system that controls physical access at most (or all) sites that belong to an agency.

 To learn more: